checkly/docs.checklyhq.com/site/content/docs/cli/npm-packages.md

 1. Our runtime architecture is not a full CI platform for reasons of size, complexity and security.
-2. Having said that, [please comment on this pinned GitHub issue](https://github.com/checkly/public-roadmap/issues/291) with a package you would love to see included in our Runtime
+2. Having said that, [please comment on this pinned GitHub issue](https://github.com/checkly/public-roadmap/issues/291) with a package you would love to see included in our Runtime.